 Exploring the ‘why, how and what’ of this core analytical technique for oral solid dosage forms.

 Whether your goal is rapid action or controlled release, from early-stage development through to product quality control (QC), if you’re involved with oral solid dosage (OSD) forms then you’ll be reliant on dissolution testing.
-Dissolution testing is also highly relevant for other dosage forms, notably semisolids and transdermals and increasingly orally inhaled and nasal drug products (OINDPs).
+Dissolution tests are highly relevant for other dosage forms, notably semisolids and transdermals and increasingly orally inhaled and nasal drug products (OINDPs).
 Today though our focus is OSDs.

 Why do we carry out dissolution testing?